ole-old/Data-Builder/README.txt

 How to use Installer/Starter Data Builder App
 ---------------------------------------------
-a)	Open/run the file "launch-app.bat".
-It will start the app server and open the following page in firefox browser:
+1)	Open/run the file "launch-app.bat".
+It will start the app server and open the following page in firefox browser: http://localhost:3000/prepare-starter-data
-    http://localhost:3000/prepare-starter-data
-b)	Choose/specify a BeLL server by selecting one of the options from the "Options" dropdown or by typing in the
-    address of the server yourself.
+2)	Choose/specify a BeLL server by selecting one of the options from the "Options" dropdown or by typing in the address of the server yourself.
 Then click the button named "View".
-c)	After a short wait, symbolised by a spinner below the options dropdown, the page will be populated with courses,
-    resources, and collections data from the identified BeLL server.
+3)	After a short wait, symbolised by a spinner below the options dropdown, the page will be populated with courses, resources, and collections data from the identified BeLL server.
-d)	You can select  those courses and resources that you wish to include (as starter data) in the BeLL installer by
-    checking their respective checkboxes.
+4)	You can select  those courses and resources that you wish to include (as starter data) in the BeLL installer by checking their respective checkboxes.
 Click on a collection name from the "All Collections" panel to see its component resources displayed in the panel titled "Contents Of Chosen Collection" or "Contents Of Collection: xyz".
     Select resources from any and as many collections as you wish to.
 Finally, when you are done selecting your data